shangsuru/auto-estate-agent/README.md

 conda env create -f environment.yml
 ```

-Also set your name inside the environment file.
+Also set your name inside the .env file.

 ## Usage